-Team Clark’s Consumer Action Center fields questions from people almost every day about credit score drops with no apparent reason.
+Team Clark’s Consumer Action Center fields questions from people almost every day about credit score drops that have no apparent reason.
 Center Director Lori Silverman says that most of the calls and emails they get are from people who have solid credit but are worried when they see any drop — even if it’s 30 points or less.

 5 Reasons Your Credit Score Can Drop Unexpectedly

-“If you’ve got great credit, a drop like that shouldn’t be a big deal — you’ll still qualify for the best rates,” she says.
+“If you’ve got great credit, a drop like that shouldn’t be a big deal.
+You’ll still qualify for the best rates,” Silverman says.
 “However, if you have less than stellar credit and you are hoping to buy a home or car soon, it could be cause for concern.”